Cannabis Banking: Dispensary-Friendly Banks and How to Apply

 Banks that serve the cannabis industry

-The easier place to start is with where you can’t bank: Currently no major banking system will service the marijuana industry.
+The more accessible place to start is where you can’t bank: No major banking system will currently service the marijuana industry.

-That means you’ll have to get an account from a smaller institution, like community banks and credit unions.
+That means you’ll need to get banking services from a smaller institution, such as community banks or credit unions.

-Compared to traditional banking, you can expect more strict compliance controls, longer timeframes, and significantly more paperwork.
+Expect more strict compliance controls, longer timeframes, and significantly more paperwork than traditional banking.
 Companies and consultancies can help business owners find and apply for accounts with their bank partners.

-According to Dunford from Green Check Verified, “There are [financial institutions] out there that are banking cannabis.
-They’ve usually made that decision based on a number of factors, from a commitment to serving the unbanked or small businesses in their communities to those that see a revenue opportunity associated.
-It’s not going to be the big national players — they don’t see how the reward would outweigh the risk when the opportunity presented by cannabis banking would be miniscule to their overall portfolio.”
+Dunford from Green Check Verified says, “There are [financial institutions] out there that are banking cannabis.
+They’ve usually made that decision based on several factors, from a commitment to serving the unbanked or small businesses in their communities to those with a revenue opportunity.
+It’s not going to be the big national players — they don’t see how the reward would outweigh the risk when the opportunity presented by cannabis banking would be minuscule to their overall portfolio.”

-The challenge is finding the banks that work with dispensaries.
-Many aren’t explicit about their support of mariijuana businesses.
+The challenge is finding the banks that work with cannabis retailers.
+Many aren’t explicit about their support of marijuana businesses.
 Ask other dispensary owners, accountants, or lawyers in your area what banks they use.

 Be careful with newer cannabis-friendly banks.
 Roda has seen banks enter the space only to realize the compliance requirements aren’t worth it and shut down the program.
-Look for established financial institutions who have been serving cannabis for a while.
+Do your due diligence and research established financial institutions that have been serving cannabis for a while.

 open dispensary bank account